 This solution address KI#2, by analyzing the XR traffic characteristics, and providing a solution to enhance the transmission for XR traffic based on their traffic characteristics.
-This solution has no architecture impact..
+This solution has no architecture impact.

 5.4 Solution #3: QoS information setting and adjustment based on available bitrate